 Owning your own home is still the American Dream for most Americans.

-- Many times, your new mortgage payments as a homeowner may even be less than your current rental payment.
+Many times, new mortgage payments as a homeowner may even be less than current rental payment renters pay:

-- A home is an investment where you can enjoy your investment and still get an appreciating asset.
+A home is an investment where owners can enjoy their investment and still get an appreciating asset.